CodeLinkIO/MoveAndWhap/README.md

 # Move And Whap (MaW)

 A game demo showcasing how to build a simple, multiplayer game where all user actions are on-chain.
-The front end game engine is built in [PixiJS](https://pixijs.com/).

 ## Description

-This game demo was made to help developers understand how to code a web3 game on an EVM chain, in this case Avalanche.
+This game demo was made to help developers understand how to program a web3 game on an EVM chain, in this case Avalanche.
 The rules of the game are quite simple.
 All moves are on chain moves.
 Players can move up, down, left, and right.
 The contract board is 2^256 x 2^256 spaces.
 If you get to the edge of the board it wraps around.
 However that is rather unlikely.

 You can attack a player if you are adjacent, facing them, AND they are not facing you.
 On the frontend, there is a red boarder.
 Normal players using the provided frontend can not travel outside of the red border but bots, people who make their own frontend, or anyone directly interacting with the contract can.